EclipseFdn/ecdtools.eclipse.org/content/events/cloudideday2022/_index.md

 {{< grid/section-container id="registration" containerClass="eclipsefdn-registration-content white-row backdrop padding-bottom-40 padding-top-40" >}}
 {{< events/registration event="cloudideday2022" year="2022" title="Call for Presentations" >}}
 Cloud IDE Day gathers developers, providers and adopters in one place to guide the direction of IDE technology.
 If you have a topic you’d like to discuss, submit your proposal using the button below.
-The deadline to submit is February 28, 2022.
+The deadline to submit is March 11, 2022.
 {{</ events/registration >}}
 {{</ grid/section-container >}}